Highlights of Solar and Geomagnetic Activity 27 June - 03 July 2022

 Solar activity was at very low to low levels during the period.
 Low levels were observed on 27 and 30 Jun and 03 Jul with C-class activity observed from Region 3040 (S13, L=325, class/area Cso/160 on 24 Jun).
 Late on 28 Jun, an 11 degree filament erupted along a channel centered near N23E20.
 LASCO C2 imagery observed a narrow CME off the W limb with an apparent Earth-directed component.

 No proton events were observed at geosynchronous orbit.

-The greater than 2 MeV electron flux at geosynchronous orbit ranged from moderate to high levels.
-High levels were reached on 01-05 Dec, with the highest recorded flux of 4,870 pfu at 03/1520 UTC.
-Normal to moderate levels were observed on 29-30 Nov.
+The greater than 2 MeV electron flux at geosynchronous orbit was at high levels on 27-30 Jun and 01 Jul with a maximum flux value of 6,970 pfu observed at 01/1720 UTC.
+Normal to moderate levels were observed on 02-03 Jul.

-Solar activity is expected to be at very low levels throughout the outlook period.
+Solar activity is expected to be at very low to low levels through the outlook period.

 No proton events are expected at geosynchronous orbit.